mrven/Blender-Asset-Creation-Toolset/README.md

 ![Flip Calculate Normals](/images/gifs/11_CalcNormals.gif)

-#### Export FBX to Unity
+#### Export FBX to Unity/UE4
-Batch Export Selected Objects for Unity (Fix Scale and Rotation).
+Batch Export Selected Objects for Unity or UE4 (Fix Scale and Rotation).
 Available some modes:
 * Export All Selected Object into One FBX
 * Export Each Object into Individual FBX
 * Batch Objects by Parent